tz-dev/Maturity-in-Practice/README.md

 ## 🤝 Contributing

-Contributions (issues, fixes, example tooling, integrations) are welcome — as long as they respect the **CC BY-NC-SA** restrictions for model content.
+Contributions (issues, fixes, example tooling, integrations) are welcome — as long as they respect the **CC BY-NC-SA** restrictions for model content (e.g., no commercial forks, no altered model sold as proprietary framework).

 Before submitting changes, please open an issue to: